scality/metalk8s/docs/developer/architecture/configurations.rst

 - New Grafana dashboards or new Grafana datasources
 - Number of replicas for the Prometheus, Alert Manager, Grafana or Dex deployments
+- Changing the path on which the metalk8s UI is deployed

 .. note::